ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Discussion

 \subsection{Environmental effects on the multiplicity of protostars}

-Figure \ref{fig:mfcsf} shows the multiplicity of three GMCs: $\lambda$ Orionis, Orion B and Orion A, of which $\lambda$ Orionis has the lowest MF and CSF.
+Figure \ref{fig:mfcsf} shows the multiplicity of the three GMCs: $\lambda$ Orionis, Orion B, and Orion A, of which $\lambda$ Orionis has the lowest MF and CSF.
 Several previous observations indicated that the physical properties of the three GMCs are markedly diverse. \cite{yi_planck_2018-1} showed that the mean column densities of dense cores in these clouds can be ranked as $\lambda$ Orionis, Orion A, and Orion B, from lowest to highest.
 Furthermore, cores in $\lambda$ Orionis have the highest dust gas temperatures of the three clouds.
 Orion A has the most numerous young stars, while Orion B is probably an even younger cloud than Orion A \citep{yi_planck_2018-1,2008ballyb}.
-The median core volume density of Orion B is greater than that of Orion A, although the temperatures are similar in the two sub-regions \citep{yi_planck_2018-1}.
-The higher core volume density reduces the Jeans length in the Orion B cloud, resulting in a overall higher CSF compared to the Orion A cloud.
-The northern part of Orion A, the integral-shaped filament (ISF), however, stands out in the Orion complex due to its intense star formation \citep{Megeath2016} and extremely high gas density \citep{Hacar2018,Schuller2021,2021Yun}.
+The median core volume density of Orion B is greater than that of Orion A, although the temperatures are similar in the two subregions \citep{yi_planck_2018-1}.
+The higher core volume density reduces the Jeans length in the Orion B cloud, resulting in an overall higher CSF compared to the Orion A cloud.
+The northern part of Orion A, the ISF, however, stands out in the Orion complex due to its intense star formation \citep{Megeath2016} and extremely high gas density \citep{Hacar2018,Schuller2021,2021Yun}.
 It is the most massive filament among the Gould Belt clouds \citep{Bally1987,Schuller2021}.
-The ISF region, with high-mass star formation in its dense center (Orion Nebula Cluster), shows highest MF and CSF among Orion GMCs.
-In contrast, the southern part of Orion A, L1641, containing only low-mass star formation, shows comparable MF and smaller CSF when compared with Orion B GMC.
-These results indicate that binary/multiple systems form more frequently in high density clouds.
+The ISF region, with high-mass star formation in its dense center (the ONC), shows the highest MF and CSF among Orion GMCs.
+In contrast, the southern part of Orion A, L1641, containing only low-mass star formation, shows a comparable MF and smaller CSF when compared with Orion B GMC.
+These results indicate that binary/multiple systems form more frequently in high-density clouds.